 1. Dynamic Time Warping Constraint

-In the Phase score calculation, the Dynamic Time Warping (DTW) algorithm is implemented with a Sakoe-Chiba window constraint with relative window size 0.1, as opposed to the unconstrained DTW algorithm described in the ISO 18571 standard.
+In the Phase score calculation, the Dynamic Time Warping (DTW) algorithm is implemented with a Sakoe-Chiba window constraint with relative window size 0.1, as opposed to the unconstrained DTW algorithm described in the 2014 revision.